 Al Vorspan developed his interest in social action because of his Jewish cultural background and education--not because of Social Action committees.
 So did Alex Schindler.
 So did you and I. The simple fact is that without Jewish education, without Torah, without spirituality and without major programs of outreach to unaffiliated Jews and outreach to intermarried Jews, the devastating demographic trends will eventually result in the North American Jewish community comprising barely 1 percent of the total population.
 With a community that small, the social action impact of Jews would become de minimis.
-Those political activists who truly care about Jews becoming involved in social action issues should have a sufficiently- broad perspective to understand what will happen if we do not begin to give greater priority to issues that are central to Jewish continuity and growth like spirituality, Jewish education, youth programming, camping, outreach to intermarried, and outreach to unaffiliated Jews.
+Those political activists who truly care about Jews becoming involved in social action issues should have a sufficiently broad perspective to understand what will happen if we do not start to dramatically increase our retention rate among intermarried couples and if we do not begin to give greater priority to issues that are central to Jewish continuity and growth like spirituality, Jewish education, youth programming, camping, outreach to intermarried, and outreach to unaffiliated Jews.